UKPLab/sentence-transformers/index.rst

 .. code-block:: python

     from sentence_transformers import SentenceTransformer
-    model = SentenceTransformer('all-MiniLM-L6-v2')
+    model = SentenceTransformer("all-MiniLM-L6-v2")

-    #Our sentences we like to encode
+    # Our sentences to encode
+    sentences = [
-    sentences = ['This framework generates embeddings for each input sentence', 'Sentences are passed as a list of string.', 'The quick brown fox jumps over the lazy dog.']
+        "This framework generates embeddings for each input sentence", "Sentences are passed as a list of string.", "The quick brown fox jumps over the lazy dog."
+    ]

-    #Sentences are encoded by calling model.encode()
+    # Sentences are encoded by calling model.encode()
     embeddings = model.encode(sentences)

-    #Print the embeddings
+    # Print the embeddings
     for sentence, embedding in zip(sentences, embeddings):
         print("Sentence:", sentence)
         print("Embedding:", embedding)